YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 4. Career events

-Host career events for your members and industry recruiters to meet face-to-face or virtually.
+Host career events for your current and new members and industry recruiters to meet face-to-face or virtually.
 These types of events are valuable to both employers and members.

 Employers value career events because they directly connect the employers to your members – a targeted group of professionals in the employers’ industry who are actively looking for a career change or new job.